fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 ### Overview on Membership Inference Attacks
 The aim of a membership inference attack is quite straight forward: Given a trained ML model and some data point, decide whether this point was part of the model’s training sample or not.
 If you can’t see the privacy risk of it straight away, don’t worry.
 But think of the following situation:

 > Imagine you are in a clinical context.
 There, you may have an ML model that is supposed to predict an adequate medical treatment for cancer patients.
 This model, logically, needs to be trained on the data of cancer patients.
-Hence, given a data point, if you are able to find out, that it was indeed part of the model’s training data, then you know that the corresponding patient must have cancer.
+Hence, given a data point, if you are able to find out that it was indeed part of the model’s training data, then you know that the corresponding patient must have cancer.
 As a consequence, this patient’s privacy would be disclosed.

 I hope that with this example I could convince you of the importance of membership privacy.
 Basically, in any context where the sheer fact of being included in a sample can be privacy disclosing, membership inference attacks pose a severe risk.